SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 ##### August 3

 The `$SCRATCH` purge automation will begin normal operation and will regularly delete files 60 days old.
-In most cases, a manifest of eligible files will be generated on Sundays and deletion of the files on that manifest will begin on the following Friday.
+In most cases, `$SCRATCH` purges will run once a week, but may be run more or less frequently to ensure system stability.

 ### Quotas